jrsykes/2020_gene_expression_study/README.md

 			#SBATCH --output=/home/sykesj/scripts/StdOut/R-%x.%j-cali.out
 			#SBATCH --error=/home/sykesj/scripts/StdOut/R-%x.%j-cali.err

-	4. Run cali.py with the following command:	'<sbatch cali.py "PATH TO DATA FILE"/data.csv "path to"/CaliWD "n CPUs">' **IMPORTANT. _cali.py is writen to use multiprocessing.
+	4. Run cali.py with the following command:	sbatch cali.py 				"PATH TO DATA FILE"/data.csv "path to"/CaliWD "n CPUs" **IMPORTANT. _cali.py is writen to use multiprocessing.
 Do not give cali.py more CPUs than there are libraries in you data.csv file.
 It won't run._**
 		Depending you resources and number of libraries, cali.py will take several hours/days to run